Hans Unger: The apex

-A lost world
+Later life and death

-In 1918, Germany lost the war, and it also lost the monarchy.
-The young artists, returning from the front, were disillusioned and wanted only one thing, which was Change, moving even further away from impressionism and copying reality as they had done in the years prior to World War I. Unger's world of idealized women in soothing landscapes had been overhauled by the Zeitgeist and his work was relegated to the background.
-Nonetheless, he was still one of the wealthiest artists in Dresden, and he continued to travel to Italy, Dalmatia, Spain, Portugal and Africa.
+In 1918, Germany lost the war, and many Germans (including German expats) were affected not only by the material consequences of the war but from the psychological of such sudden upheaval in national identity and status.
+Artistically there was a drastic shift away from traditional styles, as emerging artists attempted to translate their disillusionment and their traumatic experiences into art, contributing the general post-impressionism movement and specifically establishing the New Objectivity movement.
+Although Unger's style did not adapt to this Zeitgeist, he reamined one of the wealthiest artists in Dresden, and he continued to travel to Italy, Dalmatia, Spain, Portugal and Africa.
 Unger's visits to Egypt resulted in an exhibition in the Galerie Baumbach in Dresden in 1927 and in King Fuad I of Egypt becoming one of his patrons.

 In 1933 the Sächsischer Kunstverein (Art Association of Saxony) organized an exhibition on the occasion of his 60th birthday.
 The arts journalist Felix Zimmermann wrote an honorary article on Unger in the Dresdner Neueste Nachrichten of August 25, 1932.

 Meanwhile, his health deteriorated.
 What later turned out to be a kidney disease was treated too late and Hans Unger died in his home in Loschwitz, a suburb of Dresden, on 9 August 1936.
 He was buried in Loschwitz Cemetery, where his grave still exists.
 History had certainly caught up with him.
 Adolf Hitler was already in power for more than three years, the economy was in the worst state of the entire 20th century and the days of Art Nouveau and fin de siècle were certainly over.